software-mansion/react-native-screens/guides/GUIDE_FOR_LIBRARY_AUTHORS.md

 Whether the home indicator should be hidden on this screen.
 Defaults to `false`.

+#### `hidden` (iOS only)

+If a screen is marked `hidden`, the resources will be retained, but it will not be rendered in the stack.
+This is to support iOS picture-in-picture, where you have a video overlay originating on a screen, and even when popping the screen off the stack the resources need to be retained (not garbage collected), so that the video can continue playing.
+Additionally, this allows the screen to be "un-hidden" (visually, pushed back onto the stack) when the user taps on the overlay video.

 ### `nativeBackButtonDismissalEnabled` (Android only)

 Boolean indicating whether, when the Android default back button is clicked, the `pop` action should be performed on the native side or on the JS side to be able to prevent it.